 The evaporator coil is the component of a central A/C unit that actually freezes.
 This component of the air conditioner transfers (evaporates) heat from the inside to the outside of your Hurricane area home.
 Usually there are two factors why the evaporator coil may freeze:

 - Restricted air flow

-Either way, the result is that the air conditioner's evaporator coil cannot operate to properly disperse the heat, and in essence 'overcools' itself.
-The result of this super-cooling is condensation (that's water formation), and eventually ice forms from that condensation as it cools below the freezing point.
-In short, the A/C transformed into an old-school icebox.
+Either way, the outcome is that the air conditioner's evaporator coil cannot operate to properly dissipate heat, and in essence 'overcools' itself.
+The impact of this super-cooling is condensation (that's water formation), and over time ice forms from that condensation as it cools below the freezing point.
+In other words, the A/C transformed into an old-school icebox.